JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 2db44bcxxxxx: Pushing [=======>                                           ]  10.32MB/69.21MB
 {% endhighlight %}

-But when you push subsequent times it'll go much quicker.
-However, if you change source in your dockerfile, then you're back to a long initial push.
+I won't go into detail how a docker image is built up, but basically it's split up into separate layers, out of which your code only is one of them.
+The other layers are related to the framework your code is running on.
+When you make changes to your code and push anew then only that layer needs to be pushed, the others stay as they are.
+The subsequent pushes will therefore go much quicker, unless you change the source part in your docker file.

 In Azure Container Registry it should now look like this.